 The truth: Limited availability and additional costs may apply

-While new car replacement coverage can be an attractive feature, it’s not always offered at no extra cost.
+While new car replacement coverage can be an attractive feature, it’s not always offered at no extra cost, representing false advertising in insurance when costs are hidden.

 Some insurers may charge additional premiums for this coverage, while others may require you to purchase comprehensive and collision coverage first.